 - Use the possessive pronouns and forms to talk about ownership.

-- Comprehend various relationships between objects and show it by using words like first, last, right, left, up or down.
+- Comprehend various relationships between objects and show them by using words like first, last, right, left, up, or down.

 - Use prepositions in English more accurately as they understand them better.

 When a child is 6 years old, their communication skills are quite good.
 By this stage, your child will probably use both English and their native language more efficiently, being able to give opinions and even discuss ideas.
 Also, by this time your child will likely:

 - Identify the last sounds of words in English.